Knowledge base

 -Allows businesses to reclaim VAT on the purchases for the business.

--Being VAT registered increases the customer confidence in the business alongside investor confidence within the firm.
+-being VAT registered increases the customer confidence in the business alongside investor confidence within the firm.

 - Being VAT registered helps organisations improve their cashflow, as they will be able to reclaim 20% on goods and services.